tesla3327/michaelnthiessen/src/pages/how-to-watch-nested-data-vue/index.md

 **You need to set `deep` to true when watching an array or object so that Vue knows that it should watch the nested data for changes.**

-I'll go into more detail on what this looks like in this article, plus some other useful things to know when using `watch` in Vue.
+I'll go into more detail on what this looks like in this chapter, plus some other useful things to know when using `watch` in Vue.

 You can also check out the [Vue docs](https://vuejs.org/v2/api/#watch) on using watchers.

-## What we'll cover in this article
+## What we'll cover in this chapter

 First we'll do a quick refresher on **what a watcher actually is**.